bcgov/ols-geocoder/address-data-pipeline.md

 The current process also needs a standalone Java application which handles address block assignment and range generation and is appropriately named the *Block  Assignment and Address Range Generator* (BAARG).

 In the new process, all integration and verification steps will be moved from separate FME scripts that call out to the batch geocoder, to a single Java application called Geocodable BC Maker which will have an embedded geocoder.
 Geocodable BC Maker will also incorporate an enhanced version of the BAARG.
 This simplifies the data integration architecture by eliminating the need for an external batch geocoder, speeds up the integration process, localizes all integration algorithms into a single component for easier understanding and maintenance, and leaves the task of keeping up with constantly changing data source schemas and formats to easily-updated scripts.

+## A comparison between the current and proposed processes

 Detailed data flow diagrams of the current Geocoder data integration process are available [here](https://github.com/bcgov/ols-geocoder/issues/243)